atomisthq/docs/docs/quick-starts/rug-typescript.md

 ## Rug TypeScript Quick Start

 Rugs can be written in [TypeScript](https://www.typescriptlang.org/) or the [Rug DSL](../refence-docs/rug/index.md).
 The TypeScript approach is usually preferable over the [Rug DSL](../refence-docs/rug/index.md) when you have some real programmatic work to do in your Rugs where the DSL is too constraining.
+Also using TypeScript has the significant added bonuses of being type-safe and having great existing tooling support for features like code-completion.

 In this Quick Start you're going to set up your Rug archive for writing and testing Rugs written in TypeScript and using the [Rug CLI](rug-cli.md).